-All living things age and this causes significant changes in the body and how well it functions.
+All living things age, and this causes significant changes in the body and how well it functions.
 Often, you can offset many of the issues brought about by the passage of time by eating the right diet, getting exercise and being mindful of any special needs.
-This is true for people as well as pets, and if you are fortunate enough to have the responsibility of caring for a senior dog, I’m here to help you discover the ways to support their ongoing health and well-being.
+This dog is true for people and pets, and if you are fortunate enough to have the responsibility of caring for a senior dog, I’m here to help you discover ways to support their ongoing health and wellbeing.

 Dogs Are Unique Individuals